We've independently reviewed this article to make sure it's as accurate as we can make it.

 Keep in mind that dogs or cats can also have accidents on the carpet, which can lead to random wet spots.

 However, if your carpet is not wet due to an accident, chances are you have a leak.
-Read on to learn how to fix it.
+Read on to learn how to fix leaks around the house.

 #2 Foundation Leak